 As well as my governing role at Fitzmaurice (since 2011) with a special responsibility for, firstly the Children’s Centre, and now Whistle blowing.
 I am also a Governor at St Laurence School and a Member of the Trust Board, and a Governor at Westwood with Iford Primary School and have a close involvement with the Mead School, Wingfield.
 I love being and working with all of these young people, of all ages, and it is good to be able to make all the connections too.
 I am passionate about my ministry in the community, ‘loving and serving’ as best I can and wherever I can – and of course it is always good to welcome the school to Holy Trinity too for the annual Carol Service and for class visits.

 My children attended Fitzmaurice in the 80’s/90’s.
 At the time I was active on the PTA and ran the BoA Junior Youth Club and Playscheme.
 I then taught at a local secondary school for 29 years and I am now retired.
 I come in and help at school on a regular basis.
 I firmly believe that every child is entitled to the best education they can have and hope that the knowledge I have acquired over the years can be of benefit to the school.
-I am on both the Resources and the Curriculum and Standards committees.
-I am also the link governor for SEND.
+I am the link governor for SEND.